 With more than 1.3 million eCommerce websites in the US alone, it is safe to conclude the competition is fierce.
 “Free shipping” or “one-step checkout” is hardly a value proposition for consumers anymore.
 Foster customer loyalty is rather challenging!

 So, how can you boost your eCommerce site’s conversions?
-By implementing the following eight web design practices, unfortunately, ignored frequently:
+You can do so, by implementing the following six web design practices from e-commerce CRO agency Conversionrate.store, that are, unfortunately, ignored frequently:

 1. Use bullet points to write product descriptions